Nigerian election delay probably reduced turnout: U.S. observer

 Nigerian security forces are stretched by the Islamist insurgency along with communal violence and banditry in other areas.

-Hours before polls opened, explosions rocked Maiduguri, capital of Borno state, epicentre of the insurgency.
-In neighbouring Yobe, residents of the town of Geidam fled a militant attack around the same time.
+Hours before polls opened, explosions rocked Maiduguri, capital of Borno state, epicenter of the insurgency.
+In neighboring Yobe, residents of the town of Geidam fled a militant attack around the same time.

 Scattered violence and problems with smart card readers that authenticate voters’ fingerprints meant voting in a small number of precincts had to put off to Sunday, Mitchell said.